 Searching for AIP snacks when on the autoimmune protocol diet can be daunting.
-In particular, AIP packaged snacks usually have at least one pesky ingredient (if not many) that is not compliant.
+In particular, packaged snacks usually have at least a couple of non-compliant ingredients (if not many).
 Boo!
-Consequently, it can be tricky at first to find what works but there are options!
-Luckily, tons of easy AIP snack recipes and healthy AIP store-bought snacks exist to help get you through.

-If you have an autoimmune condition and you’re following an AIP diet, snacks can be vital for helping you to get through the day.
-Certainly, the focus of AIP is eating primarily nutrient-dense meals but when hunger and cravings strike between meals, it’s important to have something ready to eat.
+If you have an autoimmune condition and you're following an AIP diet, snacks can be vital for helping you to get through the day.
+Keeping your favorite snacks around the house takes a little planning but will make your AIP journey much smoother.

-Keeping AIP store-bought snacks and homemade snacks around the house is important.
-However, it's even more important to have them with you when you’re out in the world and don’t have access to AIP friendly fare.
-Whether you’re at school, work, traveling, camping, driving kids around, or just generally on the go, these AIP snack ideas should help to keep you satisfied and on track.
+It's also crucial to have easy snacks with you when you're away from home.
+Whether you're at school, work, traveling, camping, or just on the go, these AIP snack ideas should help to keep you on track.

-If you’re looking for handy AIP packaged snacks or some quick AIP snack recipes you can make, you will find both here.
-In addition, I'll offer a few snacking tips as well as the best places to find AIP recipes and snack foods.
+If you're looking for handy AIP packaged snacks or some quick and easy AIP recipes you can make, you will find both here.
+In addition, I'll offer a few snacking tips as well as the best places to find AIP snack foods.
 All of the ideas listed in this post are elimination phase compliant.

 Best Places to find AIP Packaged Snacks

-In other words, they’re a cool place to find a lot of unique AIP snack foods that you may not have previously heard about.
-It’s fun to just browse the site looking for ideas.
+In general, they're a cool place to find a lot of unique AIP snack foods that you may not have previously heard about.

 Costco and Sam's Club

-I’ve been able to find quite a few AIP snack foods in bulk at both of these stores.
-Costco is my favorite but I’m currently closest to a Sam’s.
-If you have a membership to either one, keep your eyes open for deals!
+I've been able to find quite a few AIP snack foods in bulk at both of these stores.
+Costco is my favorite but I'm currently closest to Sam's Club.

 Your Grocery Store

-I love scouting out the farmers’ market whenever possible to find unique produce to incorporate for snacks and meals.
-This is a great way to keep things fresh and exciting, allowing you to focus on all the wonderful things you can eat vs. can’t.
+I love scouting out the farmers' market whenever possible to find unique products to incorporate into snacks and meals.
+This is a great way to keep things fresh and exciting, allowing you to focus on all the wonderful things you can eat vs. can't.

 Aside from the obvious Pinterest, here a few other cool places to find AIP friendly snack recipes: